rodneyshupe/Cookbook/Recipes/Dips-Salsa-Chutneys/AsianDippingSauce.rst

 Directions
 ----------

-1. Whisk all ingredients together in small bowl.
+1. Whisk all ingredients together in a small bowl.